rdin777/solana-copy-trade-bot-public/README.md

 requirements.txt — List of libraries.

 config.py — Configuration data.

 ⚠️ Security
 Never publicly share files containing actual API keys or tokens.
 Use this bot strictly for educational purposes.

+## ☕ Support the Project
+If you found this tool useful, you can support the project's development:
+- **Solana:**8RpjaJQmCrRvKHMXA5ak4CrrLNJnJionwxMfTRG8YAS
+-